 Iran & Venezuela are the primary targets of empire under Trump, subject to economic terrorism & constant threats of war.
 Both have faced down US aggression in recent months & still stand w pride. pic.twitter.com/qBtiCY6OYS

 A day later, the two embattled foreign ministers appeared alongside an assortment of high-level delegates from around the world, from Africa to Latin America to Asia.
 Zarif and Arreaza’s position at the front and center of the group sent an undeniable message about the Non-Aligned Movement’s purpose in 2019.

-Yet the end of the USSR’s collapse did not negate NAM’s relevance.
-Nearly 30 years since the end of the Cold War, the US is still attempting regime change operations or carrying out unparalleled economic aggression against NAM member states, as well as Russia and China.
-With participation from Moscow and Beijing, the group is now experiencing renewed significance as it prepares to confront US financial tyranny like never before.
+Yet the USSR’s 1991 collapse did not negate NAM’s relevance.
+Nearly 30 years since the end of the Cold War, the US is still attempting regime change operations and carrying out unparalleled economic aggression against NAM member states, as well as Russia and China.
+With participation from Moscow and Beijing, the group is experiencing renewed significance as it prepares to confront US financial tyranny like never before.

-For decades, the US has aimed to intimidate independent states through unilateral coercive measures like economic sanctions.
+For decades, the US has intimidated independent states through financial sanctions, empowered by its disproportionate control of the global financial system.
 Of the twenty-one nations currently named on the Treasury Department’s sanctions list all except South Sudan are either official members of NAM or enjoy observer status.

 The conference in Caracas was focused on uniting NAM member states against US unilateralism.
 Despite their diverse and often conflicting political agendas and ideologies, the delegates unanimously affirmed their pursuit of a multipolar world and a desire to construct an international financial system independent of US control.